Global embeddings of weakly pseudoconvex complex spaces and refined Runge-type approximation theorems: Introduction

 Nevertheless, if a Runge condition is not imposed on the $\Omega_\nu$'s, the space $X$ is not necessarily holomorphically convex.
-In fact, E. Forn{\ae}ss constructed in \cite{For76,For77} a non-holomorphically convex complex manifold as a \textit{counterexample} to the Union Problem.
+In fact, Forn{\ae}ss constructed in \cite{For76,For77} a non-holomorphically convex manifold as a \textit{counterexample} to the Union Problem.
 In other words, the Union Problem \textit{cannot} be solved in general.
-A. Markoe and A. Silve showed in \cite{Mar77,Sil78} that the Union Problem is solvable if and only if $H^1(\Omega,\mathcal{O}_{\Omega}) = 0$.
+Markoe and Silve showed in \cite{Mar77,Sil78} that the Union Problem is solvable if and only if $H^1(\Omega,\mathcal{O}_{\Omega}) = 0$.

 Here, we present the following as an application of approximation theorems.